Department of Communicative Sciences and Deaf Studies

-The undergraduate curriculum plus a master's degree in communicative disorders prepares you for one or more of the following: state licensure as a speech-language pathologist, national certification in speech-language pathology by the American Speech-Language-Hearing Association, provisional certification in deaf education by the Council on Education of the Deaf, Levels I and II Education Specialist Credential: Deaf and Hard of Hearing, and the Speech-Language Pathology Services Credential.
+The undergraduate curriculum plus the master’s degree prepares you for one or more of the following: provisional certification in deaf education by the Council on Education of the Deaf; and Preliminary and Clear.
+Education Specialist Credential: and Deaf and Hard of Hearing.

 Certificate in Conversational American Sign Language

 A program of study leading to a Certificate in Conversational American Sign Language has become popular to many students pursuing professional fields and other majors on campus.
 The demand for health and human services professionals who can communicate effectively with deaf and hard-of-hearing children, youth, and adults has made sign language skills necessary.